 Now, with the end of growth, the exhaustion of resources, and the watering-down of status tokens, real achievement is once again limited to the lucky few.
 The rest of us face a void: achievement is unrealistic, exploring is down to the fiddly details, socializing is not what it used to be, and killing is increasingly forbidden.

 What will fill that void?
-The too-big thing is the re-emergence of killing, from isolated mass shooters to political/religious armies to wars between nation-states.
-The too-small thing is more and better psychoactive drugs to turn exploration inward.
-And I don't know what's going to happen with video games.
-At one extreme they'll be destroyed by a tech crash, at the other extreme they'll become the sole provider of psychological needs, and the best thing would be to make games unnecessary by using principles learned from games to design ordinary life.
+The re-emergence of killing?
+Psychoactive drugs to turn exploration inward?
+Video games could become the main satisfier of psychological needs, but the best thing would be to make games unnecessary by using principles learned from games to design ordinary life.

 January 23.
 You probably heard about neo-Nazi Richard Spencer getting punched.
 What fascinates me is that he got punched immediately after mentioning Pepe the Frog, fast enough to put it outside the intentions of the puncher and into the realm of meaningful coincidence.
 The message is that Pepe is not a static alt-right icon, but a living apolitical trickster deity.